 This is one of my all time favorite soups and a staple I make quite often.
-Many years ago my cousin made me a soup very similar to this one, it was so good I had to recreate.
-It is the perfect winter soup.
-It’s filling and satisfying all by itself or it with a yummy grilled cheese sandwich.
+Many years ago, my cousin made me a soup very similar to this one, it was so good I had to recreate.
+It’s the perfect winter soup.
+It’s filling and satisfying all by itself or serve it with a yummy grilled cheese sandwich.

 - 1/2 White Onion (lighter sauce) or Red Onion (richer sauce)